joebiker/ImageSorter/README.md

 # ImageRename
 Rename photos from multiple sources based on Picture Taken

+Possible re-names of application

+**agora** - easy, quick.
+noun, (in ancient Greece) a public open space used for assemblies and markets.

+**allegory** - longer, but more fun noun, a story, poem, or picture that can be interpreted to reveal a hidden meaning, typically a moral or political one

 ## Build

 ### Release build:

 > dotnet build -c Release

 > dotnet build ImageSorter.csproj -c Release